 In 2000, Dr Mukhtiar Ahmed joined the Practice as a full-time Partner.

 In 2001 Dr Geoffrey Slater retired and Dr Anthony J Cosimini joined as a full-time Partner.
-Also in that year, Dr Deborah Hallott reduced her hours to practice part-time.
-Later that year, Dr Philippa Schofield joined as a part-time partner.
+Also in that year, Dr Deborah E Hallott reduced her hours to part-time and later the same year, Dr Philippa J Schofield joined as a part-time partner.

 In 2016, Dr Pedro A Welch became a full-time Partner.

 In 2017, Dr Aleem Ladak became a part-time Partner.

 In February 2019, Dr Anthony J Cosimini reduced his hours to part-time.